albe-rosado/Hujing/README.md

 # Hujing

-A very simple and easy to use GNOME application  for installing **flatpak** bundles without having to use the terminal.
+A very simple and easy to use GNOME application  for installing **flatpak** applications without having to use the terminal.
 Made with love for those who aren't necessarily "good with computers" and just want something simple and reliable to install their apps.

+### Download
+Download Hujing packages for your distro from the [release page](https://github.com/albe-rosado/Hujing/releases/latest).
+Currently only packages for Debian/Ubuntu based distros are available.

 ## Installation